RealistAI/bq_migration_automation_tool/README.md

 ## Transpilation
 The transpilation is completed using `bqms-run`.
-The script sets the environment variables required by the BQMS tool and then run the `bqms-run` command to initilize the transpilation process. <br>
+The script sets the environment variables required by the BQMS tool and then run the `bqms-run` command to initilize the transpilation process. <br><br>

 ## Dry Run
 We then iterate through the files in the BQMS output submit a dry run query for each of them.
-If the query is successful the file will then be moved into the UC4_SQL_REPO in the bigquery_sql/ directory.<br>
+If the query is successful the file will then be moved into the UC4_SQL_REPO in the bigquery_sql/ directory.<br><br>

 ## Transpilation Logs
 At the end of the Dry-run validation, whether a dry-run is successul for not, the query data is uploaded to the transpilation_logs table in BigQuery where it can be accessed to get accurate logs for the dry-run success or failure.
 If the Dry-run is successful it will have a status of `SUCCEEDED`, it will have the time the dry-run ran and the specific query that succeeded.
-If the dry-run fails it will have a status of `FAILED`, it will have the time the dry-run ran, the specific query that failed and the error message explaining why the dry-run validation wasn't successful. <br>
+If the dry-run fails it will have a status of `FAILED`, it will have the time the dry-run ran, the specific query that failed and the error message explaining why the dry-run validation wasn't successful. <br><br>

 ## Github Integration
-Upon completion of the validaiton process, the script will create a new branch in the origin repository, and push the updated UC4 SQL. <br>
+Upon completion of the validaiton process, the script will create a new branch in the origin repository, and push the updated UC4 SQL. <br><br>

 ## Usage
 In order to utilize this tool, you first need to clone the project into the directory of your choice `git clone https://github.com/RealistAI/bq_migration_automation_tool.git`, navigate into the newly cloned directory `cd bq_migration_automation_tool`, and alter the config.py to your own specification.
-Create a Pip virtual environment using `pipenv shell` and install the required libraries `pipenv install`, and run the Makefile `make run`. <br>
+Create a Pip virtual environment using `pipenv shell` and install the required libraries `pipenv install`, and run the Makefile `make run`. <br><br>

 ## Configuration Options